MemTensor/MemOS/evaluation/README.md

 ✍️ For evaluating OpenAI's native memory feature with the LoCoMo dataset, please refer to the detailed guide: [OpenAI Memory on LoCoMo - Evaluation Guide](./scripts/locomo/openai_memory_locomo_eval_guide.md).

 ### LongMemEval Evaluation
+First prepare the dataset `longmemeval_s` from https://huggingface.co/datasets/xiaowu0162/longmemeval-cleaned , and save it as `data/longmemeval/longmemeval_s.json`

 ```bash
 # Edit the configuration in ./scripts/run_lme_eval.sh